Topics covered: Communities II

 Handout (PDF - 1.7 MB)

 And I didn't quite finish, so I just want to finish up on that lecture, and then will move on to predation, an interaction between two species which results in increasing the fitness and one, and decreasing the fitness in the other.
 But let's just finish up with competition.
 We were talking about character displacement and beak depths.
 And we have shown that when you have two closely related birds with the same beak size, if they live on islands separate from one another, they compete for the same food.
 But if you live on an island together, what happens is that you have this character displacement where the beak of what will get bigger and the beak of the other will get smaller.
 So they can exploit different food resources.
 And this character displacement is the beginning of species formation.
 And this is very common on islands.

 And these are the famous finches from the Galapagos Islands that Darwin first based his theory of evolution, or it was an important part of his theory of evolution, where he realized that there must have been an ancestor finch, that all of these other finches that had different representation on different islands evolved from through the slow change in traits that is selected as a result of different combination of species being together or alone in different islands.
 And this is what's called adaptive radiation.
-And this is really a powerful mechanism for evolution.

 This is the Galapagos finches, but you also see this in an extreme form in Hawaii among the honey creepers showing this incredible diversity of beak types that have evolved to exploit different kinds of food.
 OK, so before we go on to predation, I just want to walk you through an evolutionary scenario, so that you can see how this might work on an island, Archipelago.
 So this is the mainland, and we're going to start with an ancestor species, A, and our Archipelago is going to have three islands.
 OK, let me draw this.